scylla-salazar/combinatorics-solver-frontend/README.md

 ##Overview
 This project is a full-stack web application that provides solutions to various combinatorics problems, including:

-Traveling Salesman Problem (TSP)
+1. Traveling Salesman Problem (TSP)
-Knapsack Problem
+2. Knapsack Problem
-Graph Coloring Problem
+3. Graph Coloring Problem
-Hamiltonian Cycle Problem
+4. Hamiltonian Cycle Problem
-Bin Packing Problem
+5. Bin Packing Problem
-Maximum Independent Set Problem
+6.Maximum Independent Set Problem
-Partitions
+7.Partitions

 The frontend is built with React and deployed on Vercel, while the backend is developed using Flask and deployed on Render.
 User authentication is handled through Auth0 to ensure secure access.

-##Table of Contents
+Table of Contents
+1. Architecture
+2. Setup Instructions
+3. Usage Guidelines
+4. API Endpoints
+5. Contributing
+6. License

 Architecture
-Setup Instructions
-Usage Guidelines
-API Endpoints
-Contributing
-License

-##Architecture
-###Frontend
+1. Frontend
-Technology: React
+i.Technology: React
+ii.
 Deployment: Vercel
+iii.
 Key Features: User input forms, result display, integration with the backend via Axios, and user authentication with Auth0.

-###Backend
+2. Backend
+i.
 Technology: Flask
+ii.
 Deployment: Render
+iii.
 Key Features: Combinatorics problem-solving algorithms, API endpoints for different problems, and communication with the frontend.

-###Data Flow
+3. Data Flow
-User inputs data through the frontend.
-The frontend sends this data to the backend via RESTful API requests.
-The backend processes the data and solves the specified combinatorics problem.
+i.
+User inputs data through the frontend. ii.
+The frontend sends this data to the backend via RESTful API requests. iii.
+The backend processes the data and solves the specified combinatorics problem. iv.
 Results are sent back to the frontend for display.

-##Setup Instructions
+Setup Instructions
-###Prerequisites
+1. Prerequisites
+a.
 Node.js and npm (for the frontend)
+b.
 Python 3.x and pip (for the backend)
+c.
 Git

-###Frontend Setup
+2. Frontend Setup
-1. Clone the repository:
+a.
+Clone the repository:
 git clone https://github.com/your-username/combinatorics-solver.git
 cd combinatorics-solver/combinatorics-solver-frontend
-2. Install dependencies:
+b.
+Install dependencies:
 npm install
-3. Create a .env file to include environment variables (e.g., Auth0 keys, API base URL):
+c.
+Create a .env file to include environment variables (e.g., Auth0 keys, API base URL):
 REACT_APP_AUTH0_DOMAIN=your-auth0-domain
 REACT_APP_AUTH0_CLIENT_ID=your-auth0-client-id
 REACT_APP_API_BASE_URL=https://your-backend-url.com/api
-4. Start the development server: npm start
+d.
+Start the development server: npm start
-5. Visit http://localhost:3000 to view the application.
+e.
+Visit http://localhost:3000 to view the application.

-##Backend Setup
+3.Backend Setup
-1. Clone the repository (if not already done): git clone https://github.com/your-username/combinatorics-solver.git cd combinatorics-solver/backend
+a.
+Clone the repository (if not already done): git clone https://github.com/your-username/combinatorics-solver.git cd combinatorics-solver/backend
-2. Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate
+b.
+Create and activate a virtual environment: python3 -m venv venv source venv/bin/activate
-3. Install dependencies:
+c.
+Install dependencies:
 pip install -r requirements.txt
-4. Set environment variables in a .env file:
+d.
+Set environment variables in a .env file:
 FLASK_APP=app.py
 FLASK_ENV=development
 AUTH0_DOMAIN=your-auth0-domain
 AUTH0_API_AUDIENCE=your-api-audience
-5. Start the backend server:
+e.
+Start the backend server:
 flask run
-6. The backend will be accessible at http://localhost:5000.
+f.
+The backend will be accessible at http://localhost:5000.

-##Usage Guidelines
+Usage Guidelines
 1. Authentication: Users must log in via Auth0 to access the application.
 2. Problem Selection: Select a combinatorics problem to solve from the list on the homepage.
 3. Input Data: Enter the required data for the chosen problem.